codebytes/codebytes.github.io/_posts/2023-01-29-secure-terraform-part2-tfsec-customization.md

 }
 ```

 I used this output to develop the policy.
-I had a few issues with the samples from the docs, and there is an open github issue.
+I had a few issues with the samples from the docs, and there is an open GitHub issue.
 To run the rego policies with tfsec, you have to pass the `--rego-policy-dir` command like this:

 ```bash
 vscode ➜ /workspaces/secure-terraform-on-azure (main) $ tfsec --rego-policy-dir ./tfsec_rego_policies/ ./custom_checks_examples/keyvault/